Jett Pangan: Theater career

-In between touring and recording, Pangan finds time to act in musical theater.
-In 2001, his first musical theater involvement was in the rock opera Jesus Christ Superstar together with fellow musicians Rico Blanco and Noel Cabangon.
-He was also involved in local productions of Jekyll and Hyde and Nine.
-He would later play the lead role in an international musical production of Stephen Soundheim's Sweeney Todd: The Demon Barber of Fleet Street in 2019 alongside actress/singer Lea Salonga.
+In between touring and recording, Pangan finds time to act in musical theater that he made his musical theater debut in 2000.
+In 2001, his first musical theater involvement was in the rock opera Jesus Christ Superstar as the role of Pontius Pilate together with fellow musicians Rico Blanco and Noel Cabangon.
+He was also involved in local productions such as tick, tick… BOOM!
+(2002), Jekyll and Hyde, Nine, Next to Normal, and Beauty and the Beast that he played as Beast.
+He would later play the lead role in an international musical production of Stephen Soundheim's Sweeney Todd: The Demon Barber of Fleet Street as Sweeney Todd in 2019 alongside actress/singer Lea Salonga.

 Personal life

 Pangan is married to Elizabeth Tirona on June 18, 1994.
-They have two children: Erica Ramone and Rafael (Rafi).
+They have two children: Erika Ramone and Rafael (Rafi).